ewgdg/ewgdg.github.io/src/pages/blog/2020-10-21-patterns-of-dynamic-programming.md

   - Probability
 ---
-Dynamic programming is a programming method or algorithm level optimization for certain problems.There are 2 concerns to be discussed here, they are when to apply it and how to apply it.
+Dynamic programming is a programming method or algorithm level optimization for certain problems.
+This article will focus on two concerns here, they are when to apply it and how to apply it.

 **When to apply:**